spacebub/tinytk/README.md

 # tinytk

-The system and interface layer shared by spacebub's desktop tools, under the `ttk` namespace.
+The system and interface layer based on Blend2D and SDL3.

 ## Layout